computational-imaging/opticalCNN/README.md

 3. onn_maskopt.py: optimizes a phase mask to correspond to a pre-computed PSF.
 You can use the sample psf in the assets folder or use the one you save from the ONNMaskOpt.ipynb walkthrough
 4. Walk through ONNMaskOpt.ipynb from "Visualization of phase mask optimization" and plug in the checkpoint from onn_maskopt.py.

+Example to optimize a hybrid two-layer CNN for CIFAR-10 (rough outline):
+0. Download the CIFAR-10 dataset.
+1. Train a network with hybrid_cifar10.py.
+There is much more code than necessary in this file from our experimenting.
+For similar conditions as in paper results, use: params['doTiledConv'] = False params['doOpticalConv'] = False params['doAmplitudeMask'] = False params['doZernike'] = False params['doFC'] = True params['isNonNeg'] = True
+    params['doOptNeg'] = True
+    params['doNonnegReg'] = False
+2. Walk through the first sections of HybridNNMaskOpt.ipynb until "Extract optimized phase mask", making sure to save the tiled psf .npy file and training images for phase mask optimization.
+You'll need to change directories to suit your own needs.
+3. Optimize the phase mask for the weights of the learned convolutional kernels with hybrid_maskopt.py.
+3. Fine tune the fully-connected layer with the learned phase mask (code not available).

 Other code:
 - jupyter notebooks are useful for visualization, but in the current state they rely on files that may not be added yet
 - other scripts are added, but they are not completely demo-ready